What is the size required to implement a Mind ?

 If you think yes at which speed?
 One second of external world correspond 1 second?
 1 microsecond?
 1 year? of the simulated virtual world.

 We need to run the simulation only to interact with the virtual world.
 This is the only purpose of a processor, it is only a communication channel.
-The processor is a navigation into the state-space and we can choose at which state to interact and if we don’t need to interact we don’t need the processor.
+The processor make a navigation into the state-space and we can choose at which state to interact and if we don’t need to interact we don’t need the processor.

 This is the correct definition of algorithm